gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 sudo gitlab-rake gitlab:check
 ```

-If you receive an error similar to "No such file or directory @ realpath_rec - /home/git",
+If you receive an error similar to `No such file or directory @ realpath_rec - /home/git`,
-run this one liner to fix the git hooks path:
+run this one liner to fix the Git hooks path:

 ```sh
 find . -lname /home/git/gitlab-shell/hooks -exec sh -c 'ln -snf /opt/gitlab/embedded/service/gitlab-shell/hooks $0' {} \;